top of page

 Why Subordination Matters for Future Financing

-The Non-Disturbance Trap
+The Non-Disturbance Trap Explained

 Attornment and the Control Dynamic

-Lease Negotiation Timing and Leverage
+Lease Negotiation Timing and Its Importance

-Institutional Tenants and Legal Reviews
+The Role of Institutional Tenants and Legal Reviews

 SNDAs and Capital Market Expectations